 28. See Shulchan Aruch Y.D.
 325:2.

-> 29. If the containers are closed or they are not near each other, b’dieved they are considered min hamukaf if they are in the same room (see Mishna Brura 457:7 and Shaar Hatziyon ibid.
-13).
+29. If the containers are closed or they are not near each other, b’dieved it is good.
+See Mishna Brura 457:7 and Shaar Hatziyon ibid.
+13.

-> 30. See Shmiras Shabbos K’hilchasa 42:f38 who says in this case one may also be mafrish Challah from the kneaded dough and have in mind for this separation to work on the baked dough if one of the doughs was already baked.
+30. See Shmiras Shabbos K’hilchasa 42:f38 who says in this case one may also be mafrish Challah from the kneaded dough and have in mind for this separation to work on the baked dough if one of the doughs was already baked.
 For example, if one has a 5 lb. dough on one table, and a baked loaf of bread on another table (that one forgot to take off Challah from), one should be mafrish from the dough thereby fulfilling the obligation of hafrashas Challah for both the dough and the baked loaf.

 31. See Shach Y.D.
 325:6.

 32. See Shaalos U’teshuvos Eretz Tzvi 1:49 and Minchas Yitzchok 10:102.
 Also, note that this halacha applies to individuals and not to bakeries who produce for sale.
 Jewish owned bakeries are obligated in hafrashas Challah each time a batch is kneaded.